stellar-deprecated/horizon-importer/doc/transaction_submission.md

 ---

 In this document we will discuss several issues around getting your transactions into the stellar network.
-We will dicuss:
+We will discuss:

 - the general architecture of how transactions are submitted to horizon and relayed to the stellar network.
 - How to reliably send high volumes of transactions into the stellar network from a single account